 Turn every technical claim into a proof-backed story

-Technical interviews punish vague resumes quickly.
-If your resume says you improved reliability, reduced latency, or shipped a complex integration, prepare the supporting story before the interview.
+Technical meetings punish vague resumes quickly.
+If your resume says you improved reliability, reduced latency, or shipped a complex integration, prepare the supporting story before the meeting.
 What changed, how was it measured, and what tradeoff did you make?

 That preparation step belongs before the live session, not during it.
 The cleaner your technical proof points are before launch, the easier it is to stay consistent across coding, system design, and behavioral follow-ups.